Arthrobotrys dactyloides: Biology

-A. dactyloides has the ability to form rings of hypha that can constrict sharply and catch a nematode in the loop.
+Arthrobotrys dactyloides has the ability to form rings of hypha that can constrict sharply and catch a nematode in the loop.
 Each ring is a short branch of the hypha containing three cells, separated by three "T-shaped" areas of cell wall.
 When stimulated by the movement of a nematode inside the loop (or by heat, or by the tip of a researcher's needle), the three cells inflate suddenly, rather like balloons, and the nematode is trapped in a vice-like grip, its body constricted into two parts.
 Now branches of hypha invade the nematode on either side of the loop and digest and absorb the soft tissues.
 Within a few hours the nutrients from these are available to the mycelium of the fungus.
 Unlike some other species of nematophagous fungi which create sticky nets, A. dactyloides is able to form constricting ring-traps immediately after emerging from the conidia.
 These are known as conidial traps and may constitute a survival mechanism under adverse conditions.
 Under normal conditions, a hypha is formed on germination of the conidia; this grows and branches to form a mycelium, and loop traps form on the hyphae in the mycelium.